 A formal business plan is the basis for financing proposals.
 The business plan answers investors’ questions such as: Is there a need for this product/service?
 What are the financial projections?
 What is the company’s exit strategy?

 Writing a business plan may seem intimidating, it doesn’t have to be.
 As long as you take some time, include essential information, and follow a handful of simple steps, you’ll be on your way to creating the perfect plan.
 To help you through the process, we’ve developed this guide on how to write a business plan, step by step.
 We’ll take you through each step and section so that you’ll be able to get yours completed in no time.

 Although this is one of the most common ways to write a business plan, it’s not the only way.
 Therefore, as you’re learning how to write a business plan for yourself, you might find it helpful to consult different templates and examples.

 If you’re searching for business plan templates, you’ll find various options online, including fillable PDFs, Word documents, and software platforms.
 For a great place to start, you can download our business plan templates for your industry here.

 * The free templates above are provided for reference only, for all legal matters, you should always talk to a professional.

-After downloading the free template, if you need to fill in it or modify the content of template on your Mac, you may need a powerful PDF editor for Mac.
-Using PDF Reader Pro, you can add your own details and use these templates design for your own needs, edit the PDF more conveniently.
+After downloading the free template, if you need to fill in it or modify the content of the template, you may need a powerful PDF editor.
+Using PDF Reader Pro, you can add your own details and use these templates to design for your own needs, editing the PDF more conveniently.